richardrigutins/dotnet-di-plus/README.md

 - **Decorator pattern**: Register decorators for services (for services that use the decorator pattern).
 - **Composite pattern**: Register a composite service that combines multiple services (for services that use the composite pattern).
 - **Other methods**: Register services by specifying a service lifetime.

+## Installation

+To use this library, add the `Rigutins.DotNetDIPlus` NuGet package to your project.

+The library is currently available for:
+- .NET Standard 2.0
+- .NET Standard 2.1
+- .NET 6.0
+- .NET 7.0

 ## Usage